 Do I have to repeat a class in which I received a “D” or “F” grade?

 There are some courses where a “C” grade or better is required and there are some instances where “D” grades are sufficient as well.
-A “C-” or higher is needed in areas A1 ,A2, A3 and B4 for general education on the CSU pattern; all courses completed for Intersegmental General Education Transfer Curriculum (IGETC) must be “C” grade or better.
+A “C-” or higher is needed in areas A1 ,A2, A3 and B4 of the California State University (CSU) General Education pattern; all courses completed for Intersegmental General Education Transfer Curriculum (IGETC) must be “C” grade or better.
 Courses that are specifically toward the major need to be “C” grade or better.
 There are other courses, majors and programs, and transfer requirements that require “C’s” or better.
 Please check with a counselor if you have questions.

 How can I get a bad grade removed if I repeated the same course for a better grade?

 If you elect to repeat a class in which you initially received a “D” or “F” and then earn a better grade, once the better grade is posted, you may file an appeal to have the substandard grade excluded from your GPA.
 Exclusion of a substandard grade is not automatic; students need to submit a completed Course Repeat Adjustment Request (formerly an Appeals Petition) to Admissions and Records.
 While the substandard grade will be removed from being calculated into your GPA it remains on your transcript.
 Nonetheless, repeating a class really helps improve your grade point average and is one reason why you may want to retake these classes.

 What if I do not want to repeat the course but wish to have it “removed” from my records?